Tharaae/fend-memory-game/README.md

 **By** _Tharaa Elmorssi_

 This project demonstrates how to create an interactive memory game using JS and CSS.
-Web Programming with JS - Project 3 - Memory Game
+Web Programming with JS - Project 3 - Memory Game.
 You can play the game at [this link](https://raw.githack.com/tharaae/fend-memory-game/master/index.html).

 ### Game Description: